All Products

 pid /run/nginx.pid;

-# Specify the use of the PKCS#11 encryption library
+# Specify the PKCS#11 crypto engine

 ssl_engine pkcs11;

-3. Open the /etc/nginx/nginx.conf configuration file, uncomment the Settings for a TLS enabled server section, and add include "/etc/acm/ssl/nginx-acm.conf"; to reference the SSL key configuration.
+3. Open the /etc/nginx/nginx.conf file, uncomment the Settings for a TLS enabled server section, and add include "/etc/acm/ssl/nginx-acm.conf"; to reference the SSL key configuration.

 • Content to add: